 UAW once again expands its historic strike, hitting two of the Big 3 automakers

-The United Auto Workers is expanding its historic strike against General Motors and Ford by adding two additional assembly plants, ramping up pressure on the companies to come to a new contract deal.
+The United Auto Workers expanded its historic strike against General Motors and Ford by adding two additional assembly plants, ramping up pressure on the companies to come to a new contract deal.

-Workers at Ford's Chicago Assembly Plant and GM's Lansing-Delta Assembly Plant are set to walk off their jobs at noon, barring any surprise negotiating moves from the targeted automakers.
+Workers at Ford's Chicago Assembly Plant and GM's Lansing-Delta Assembly Plant walked off their jobs at noon.
+The plants employ around 7,000 people, bringing the total number of striking UAW auto workers to around 25,000 under the union's plans to gradually expand its strike against the Big Three automakers.

-Surprise moves are not out of the question.
-The announcement of strike targets by UAW president Shawn Fain was delayed by nearly half an hour — because, Fain said, just "moments before the broadcast" Stellantis made a significant offer that persuaded the union to spare the company from the strike expansion.
+But UAW president Shawn Fain said the union would not expand its strike against Stellantis, saying the automaker formerly known as Chrysler had made a significant offer just moments before he was to announce the most recent moves.

 Ford's Chicago plant builds the Ford Explorer, the Lincoln Aviator and police vehicles, while GM's Lansing-Delta plant assembles the Buick Enclave and Chevrolet Traverse.
 A stamping plant at Lansing will not be shut down.